toverainc/willow-docs/docs/index.md

 hide:
   - toc
 title: Home
-decription: A Practical, Open Source, Privacy-Focused Platform for Voice Assistants and other Applications
+description: A Practical, Open Source, Privacy-Focused Platform for Voice Assistants and other Applications
 ---

 # Willow Is a Practical, Open Source, Privacy-focused Platform for Voice Assistants and Other Applications